ndlopez/scrapped/README.md

 # Scrapped data repository

-Better to update this repo and JS will request from here.
+Update this data repo and JS will request from here.

 ## Output from SIDC.be CSV file